Abdallah0799/data-pipelines-elite-drip/README.md

 2. Load task

+To load the extracted data into BigQuery, we'll need to interact with it via API calls.
+For this purpose, I developed a BigQueryConnector class.
+This class includes an insert_data method, which manages duplicates to ensure that the BigQuery table remains free of redundant entries.
+The method requires you to specify an order field, which it uses to determine the preferred entry among duplicates for a particular field.

 3. Transform task

-finally a dbt task is started to make transformation on our raw tables and create models ready for analysis and visualization. dbt task is created with the open source project dbt-airflow
+Finally, a dbt task is initiated to transform our raw tables into models that are ready for analysis and visualization.
+This task is orchestrated using the open-source dbt-airflow project, ensuring a seamless integration between dbt and our Airflow pipeline

 #### About Airflow
 There is one dag.
 Here are the tasks: